RomlinGroup/Flatpack/README.md

 5. Visit http://localhost:8080

 ## Commercial use allowed (no affiliation) 📈

-> :warning: **DISCLAIMER:** This repository contains our research.
-Verify the information and do your own research (
-> DYOR).
-We assume no responsibility for accuracy or completeness.

 We constantly search for datasets and models suitable for future deployment as [flatpacks](https://github.com/romlingroup/flatpack-ai/tree/main/warehouse) (coming soon).
 Therefore, if you know of any high-quality datasets or models with commercially viable licenses, we would appreciate it if you submitted them via a pull request.